freeverseio/laos-public-docs/guides/how-to-without-api/minting.md

 4. **Retrieve the `tokenId`**

-   - The function returns `tokenId`, and also emits it in the `MintedWithExternalURI` event.
+   - The function returns `tokenId`, it is also emitted in the `MintedWithExternalURI` event.
    - Store this `tokenId` in your application, as you’ll need it to evolve the NFT or reference it later.

-5. **Verify on LAOS**
-   - Use a block explorer or a LAOS-compatible explorer to check that the mint transaction succeeded.
-   - Confirm that you see the newly minted token with your IPFS-based `tokenURI`.

----

 ## Next Steps

-With your NFT minted, you can now proceed to [Evolving](../evolving.md) it, updating its metadata as needed over time.
+With your NFT minted, you can now proceed to [Evolving](/guides/how-to-without-api/evolving) it, updating its metadata as needed over time.